edolinsky/cpsc320/asst5.md

 ### 3.2 A Fair and Balanced Survey

-*here we want to try every page length we can, recursing the rest of the questions* e.g.: 1,2,3,4,5 with m = 5 try {{1}, recurse}, {{1,2}, recurse}, {{1,2,3}, recurse}, {{1,2,3,4}, recurse}
+*here we want to try every length we can for the current page, recursing the rest of the questions* e.g.: 1,2,3,4,5 with m = 5 try {{1}, recurse}, {{1,2}, recurse}, {{1,2,3}, recurse}, {{1,2,3,4}, recurse}